tuftsdev/comp20-jsu/movie_annotation/README.md

-Everything for this lab has been implemented correctly; annotations are not perfectly synced.
+Everything for this lab has been implemented correctly; however, the annotations are not perfectly synced.

 I did not collaborate with anyone on this lab.